cpgr/em2ex/README.md

 export PYTHONPATH=$PYTHONPATH:/opt/moose/seacas/lib
 ```

-For non-MOOSE users, 'SEACAS' can be installed manually and the location of `exodus.py` added to `PYTHONPATH`.
+For non-MOOSE users, `SEACAS` can be installed manually and the location of `exodus.py` added to `PYTHONPATH`.

 ## Usage